google/highway/g3doc/quick_reference.md

 When implemented using special instructions, these functions are more precise and faster than separate multiplication followed by addition.
-The `*Sub` variants are somewhat slower on ARM, and unavailable for integer inputs; if the `c` argument is a constant, it would be better to negate it and use `MulAdd`.
+The `*Sub` variants are somewhat slower on Arm, and unavailable for integer inputs; if the `c` argument is a constant, it would be better to negate it and use `MulAdd`.

 *   <code>V **MulAdd**(V a, V b, V c)</code>: returns `a[i] * b[i] + c[i]`.